 Lifetime value (LTV): The net profit attributed to a customer over their lifetime.
 There are many ways to calculate LTV, but a model that is tailored to the specifics of your sales cycle will be most effective.
 LTV is important because it helps marketers calculate their ROI over time.

-Also read: Digital Marketing: Top Strategies That Yield Big Results
+Also read: Digital Marketing Tips That Yield Big Results

 How to Calculate LTV